 Author: Susan A. P. Woodhouse, Littler Mendelson, PC

 - Pennsylvania currently does not require state family and medical leave for employees of private sector employers.
 See Family and Medical Leave.

 - If an employer provides leave for temporary disabilities, it also must provide leave for pregnancy and pregnancy-related conditions.
 See Pregnancy Disability Leave.

-- Effective January 20, 2014, the Philadelphia Fair Practices Ordinance now includes reasonable accommodation requirements for pregnant employees.
+- The Philadelphia Fair Practices Ordinance now includes reasonable accommodation requirements for pregnant employees.
 See Philadelphia Fair Practices Ordinance.

 - If an employer has a policy that allows female employees to take time off following the birth of a child the same leave must be made available to male employees.
 See Paternity Leave.

 - The City of Philadelphia enacted a paid sick leave ordinance that will take effect in May 2015.
 See Future Developments.